Urticaria

 • Signs of anaphylaxis – abdominal pain, dizziness, shortness of breath, stridor, tachycardia, hypotension

-• Angioedema – swelling is non-pitting and non- pruritic, usually occurring on mucosal surfaces of respiratory tract (lips, tongue, uvula, soft palate, laryngeal edema causing hoarseness) and GI tract (leading to severe abdominal pain)
+• Angioedema – swelling is non-pitting and non- pruritic, usually occurring on mucosal surfaces of the respiratory tract (lips, tongue, uvula, soft palate, laryngeal edema causing hoarseness) and the GI tract (leading to severe abdominal pain)

-• Individual lesions that are painful, last longer than 36-48 hours, leave residual hyperpigmentation or ecchymosis upon resolution – may suggest urticarial vasculitis
+• Individual lesions that are painful, last longer than 36-48 hours, leave residual hyperpigmentation or ecchymosis upon resolution, may suggest urticarial vasculitis

 • Presence of systemic signs or symptoms – fever, arthralgias, arthritis, weight changes, bone pain, lymphadenopathy